 Command lines, quotes and aliases

 There are many different command lines, shells and prompts in which curl can be used.
 They all come with their own sets of limitations, rules and guidelines to follow.
-The curl tool is designed to work with any of them without causing troubles but there may be times when your specific command line system doesn't match what others use or what is otherwise documented.
+The curl tool is designed to work with any of them without causing troubles but there may be times when your specific command line system does not match what others use or what is otherwise documented.

 One way that command-line systems differ, for example, is how you can put quotes around arguments such as to embed spaces or special symbols.
 In most Unix-like shells you use double quotes (") and single quotes (') depending if you want to allow variable expansions or not within the quoted string, but on Windows there's no support for the single quote version.